Cotterzz/Raylib/examples/Readme.md

 ## Fireballs

-This is a particle effect using a quad for each particle, it allows more control over the shader, allowing different values to be passed to each particle's shader using the vertex buffer.
+This is a particle effect using a quad for each particle, it allows more control over the shader, so different values can be passed to each particle's shader using the vertex buffer.

 ## Model JSON